 messageStrings property

-A reportingDescriptor object MAY contain a property named messageStrings whose value is an object (§3.6) consisting of a set of properties with arbitrary names, each of whose values is a multiformatMessageString object (§3.12).
+A reportingDescriptor object MAY contain a property named messageStrings whose value is an object (§3.6) consisting of a set of properties with arbitrary names, each of whose values is a localizable multiformatMessageString object (§3.12, §3.12.2).

 If the reportingDescriptor object defines a rule, the set of property names appearing in the messageStrings property SHALL contain at least the set of strings which occur as values of result.message.messageId properties (§3.24.11, §3.11.10) in the current run object.
 The messageStrings property MAY contain additional properties whose names do not appear as the value of the result.message.messageId property for any result object in the run.